spacelift-io/user-documentation/docs/concepts/user-management/README.md

 ![invitation email containing a button to accept the invitation](<../../assets/screenshots/user-management/invitation-email.png>)

-Once the user authenticates with your identity provider, they will be redirected to application.
+Once the user authenticates with your identity provider, they will be redirected to the application.

 ## Migrating from Login Policy